minprog/platforms/django/lectures/js/index.md

 Some notes on the page above:

 *   We change the style of an element using the `style.SOMETHING` attribute.
 *   We use the `data-SOMETHING` attribute to assign data to an HTML element.
-We can later access that data in JavaScript using the element’s `dataset` property.
+We can later access that data in JavaScript using the element's `dataset` property.
 *   We use the `querySelectorAll` function to get an [Node List](https://www.w3schools.com/js/js_htmldom_nodelist.asp) (similar to a Python list or a JavaScript [array](https://www.w3schools.com/js/js_arrays.asp)) with all elements that match the query.
 *   The [forEach](https://www.w3schools.com/jsref/jsref_foreach.asp) function in JavaScript takes in another function, and applies that function to each element in a list or array.